 Government-Wide Financial Statements.
 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned, and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Non-exchange transactions, in which the Authority gives (or receives) value without directly receiving (or giving) equal value in exchange, include taxes, grants, and donations.
 On an accrual basis, revenue from taxes is recognized in the fiscal year for which the taxes are earned.
-Revenue from grants and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
+Revenue from grants and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied

 Governmental Fund Financial Statements.
 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 Expenditures are recorded when the related fund liability is incurred.
 General capital asset acquisitions are reported as expenditures in governmental funds.
+Issuance of IT subscriptions are reported as other financing sources.